MarcL/marclittlemore.com/src/posts/2022/01-january/2022-01-30-adding-eleventy-gravatars.md

 };
 ```

-A default image for an unknown email address.
+Here's a default image for an unknown email address which uses the "mystery person" image.

 {% raw %}
 ```md